 - A composer of ambient electronic music

-- Alternatively, somebody willing to invest at least $55k for the development of the first 2 episodes, in which case instead of making it 3D I can use my ad filming / movie contacts to make the game in FMV on digital art backgrounds. 😉
+- Alternatively, somebody willing to invest at least $55k for the development of the first 2 episodes, in which case I can use my ad filming / movie contacts to make the game in FMV on digital art backgrounds. 😉

 But since that last bit isn’t going to happen, animations, as well as background art (world art) & sound effects can be purchased through Unity Asset Store and other places at the beginning; that being said, everyone and anyone with experience in & passion for making games is welcome to give me a shout.

 Play as a Marine (gun combat), Psychic (mind control), or Cyberninja (melee weapons).